yamadapc/augmented-audio/README.md

 ## crates/webview-transport
 Abstraction for messaging with JavaScript webview.
 Provides a websockets & webkit message handler based transports.

-On development, websockets may be used and the UI may be developed on Google Chrome.
+On development, websockets may be used.
+This allows for the UI to be developed on Google Chrome rather than the embedded webview.
 In production webkit message handlers may be used.

+Front-end has a corresponding package in `packages/webview-transport`.

 ## crates/webview-holder
 A wrapper on top of webkit webview for MacOS.